 Can we submit proposals focusing on improving a model forecasting platform?

 While a modeling focused proposal is not precluded, our focus with this round of OTT is much more on observation technologies as opposed to modeling.
-There should be a COMT funding opportunity in FY21 that might be a better fit for a model platform proposal.

 Do we need to go "fully operational" as part of the transition plan?